Advocates worry blacks, Hispanics falling behind in census

 The once-each-decade count helps determine where $1.5 trillion in federal funding goes and how many congressional seats each state gets.

 “Going into 2020, we knew the census was going to be extremely challenging.
-We knew the Census Bureau didn’t have sufficient preparations to do all of its tests to make sure it would work out the way it should be … and then COVID-19 hit,” said Arturo Vargas, CEO of NALEO Educational Fund said this week during a virtual town hall.
+We knew the Census Bureau didn’t have sufficient preparations to do all of its tests to make sure it would work out the way it should be … and then COVID-19 hit,” said Arturo Vargas, CEO of NALEO Educational Fund said this week during a virtual town hall with NBCUniversal Telemundo.

 The pandemic is disproportionately affecting the Latino population, he said, so “we have to figure out how we break through the real noise affecting their daily lives to do something as ordinary as going through the mail and filling out their forms.”

-People can respond either online, by phone or through the mail, but many Americans haven’t taken the initiative.
+People can respond either online, by phone or through the mail, but many U.S. residents haven’t taken the initiative.

 The nation’s self-response rate was 61.5% this week.
 Arizona, Florida, New Mexico, New York and Texas — states with large concentrations of Hispanics — were lagging.
 California, which invested $187 million in outreach efforts, was doing slightly better, with 62.6% of its households responding, he said.